FSU Home → SBE

 We are glad you have chosen to explore the world of business.
 Here at Fayetteville State University, it doesn’t matter whether your future is local, carries you throughout the region, or even leads you around the globe, we take our role seriously in preparing you to adapt to opportunities and meet the challenges of the business world.

 Nicholas Perkins, a 2003 graduate of the Fayetteville State University (FSU) School of Business and Economics (SBE), epitomizes entrepreneurship.
 Learning from his business courses and his experience as a food services manager on campus while still an undergraduate student, Perkins created a food service management business two years after he graduated.
 Building on his unique background and customer insights, he decided to specialize in managing cafeterias for HBCU's, governmental institutions, and business enterprises, where he saw opportunities to meet client needs more effectively than the competition.
 By 2011, six years after he started the business, Perkins management Services had over $10 million in revenue and over 200 employees.
 The company manages cafeterias at seven universities, including Johnson C. Smith, Benedict, and Morehouse.
 Other clients include three U.S. Coast Guard cafeterias and healthcare/senior living institutions.
+To learn more about Perkin's extraordinary entrepreneurial ventures, click here.

 Another National Ranking for the FSU MBA Program